Diplacus jepsonii: Taxonomy

-This plant is sometimes nearly identical to Mimulus nanus, and can be differentiated from it only by close examination of characteristics such as the arrangement of hairs inside the mouth of the flower.
+This plant is sometimes nearly identical to Diplacus nanus and can be differentiated from it only by close examination of characteristics such as the arrangement of hairs inside the mouth of the flower.

 Distribution and habitat

-The plant is native to northern California, western Nevada, and southern Oregon, in the Sierra Nevada and southern Cascade Range.
+The plant is native to northern California, western Nevada, and southern Oregon in the Sierra Nevada and southern Cascade Range.

 It grows in openings of yellow pine forest, red fir forest, and lodgepole forest habitats, at elevations of 1220–2380 m.